 Just to name a few. :/

-That means the keyword rankings you’re seeing, instead of being static and universal like the good-ol-days, are completely personalized to you as an individual.
+That means the keyword rankings you’re seeing, instead of being static and universal like the good-old-days, are completely personalized to you as an individual.

-For example, look up a traditionally head (or super popular) keyphrase like, “Pizza” and you now get this:
+For example, look up a traditionally head (or super popular) keyphrase like, “Pizza” and you now get something like this:

 Modern SERP’s pull from a variety of different sources (here you’ll see the huge prevalence and opportunity of local search emphasized), with traditional “organic” results pushed off a bit.

 (This also means the role of “SEO” has evolved to include influential satellites like AdWords and Yelp.
 But that’s a topic for another day.)